How to Become an Assistant Boxing Coach in the UK

 What can they not do?

-They cannot independently run sparring.
+They should not independently run sparring.
 They should not lead sessions without the correct supervision.
 They should not make safety decisions beyond their role.
 They should not present themselves as a fully qualified club coach.

 That is not a small detail.
 Boxing involves contact, fatigue and young people.
 The boundaries exist to protect everyone.